2.2. Windows

 choco install -y visualstudio2022community visualstudio2022-workload-nativedesktop

-You can use other Microsoft C compiler variants, but VS2022 is used to build the development releases and is the preferred option.
+You can use other Microsoft C compiler variants, but VS2022 is used to build the development releases for Windows and is the preferred option on Windows.
 It’s possible to compile Wireshark with a wide range of Microsoft C compiler variants.
 For details see Section 4.5, “Microsoft compiler toolchain (Windows native)”.

 You may have to do this as Administrator.

-Compiling with gcc or Clang is not recommended and will certainly not work (at least not without a lot of advanced tweaking).
+It might be possible to build Wireshark using clang-cl, but this has not been tested.
+Compiling with plain gcc or Clang is not recommended and will certainly not work (at least not without a lot of advanced tweaking).
 For further details on this topic, see Section 4.4, “GNU Compiler Toolchain (UNIX And UNIX-like Platforms)”.
 This may change in future as releases of Visual Studio add more cross-platform support.

 Why is this recommended?
 While this is a huge download, the Community Editions of Visual Studio are free (as in beer) and include the Visual Studio integrated debugger.
-Visual Studio 2022 is also used to create official Wireshark builds, so it will likely have fewer development-related problems.
+Visual Studio 2022 is also used to create official Wireshark builds for Windows, so it will likely have fewer development-related problems.

 The main Wireshark application uses the Qt windowing toolkit.
 To install Qt, go to the “Download Qt” page, select "Download open source", then "Download Qt Online Installer", and download "Qt Online Installer for Windows".
 When executing it, sign up or log in, and use Next button to proceed.
 When asked, select "Custom installation".